Last Updated: Jul 14, 2020 9:05 AM

 Looking for more information?
 Click here for the Chemistry LibGuide.

 SciFinder-n is a new product in the Scifinder family.
 It contains all the content available in SciFinder and has integrated access to MethodsNow Synthesis, PatentPak, and other resources.
-For example:

 Step 1- Go to the UB/CAS SciFinder-n Registration Site